Meet Tammy Wilson, Owner & Instructor

 Tammy was taking classes from multiple instructors to learn as much as she could.
 In 2014, she took the NACSW™ Instructor Training Course and by 2015 was teaching nose work classes.
 Later that year, she and Diane decided to host a NACSW™ Nose Work Trial.
 It was a success and has since led to hosting multiple nose work events each year.
 With the success of her dogs, her students dogs and the highly successful events, in 2018 Tammy decided to focus exclusively on nose work.

 Tammy and her dogs have been very successful in K9 Nose Work® trials.
 In her first nose work trial, she and Nick earned their NW1 with a 1st place overall.
 For their first time in NW3, Nick again qualified with another 1st place overall.
 Ziggy also placed 1st overall in his first NW3 trial along with earning Pronounced.
 Nick and Ziggy both followed up with a 2nd place overall for their second NW3 leg.
 Both then went on to earn their third NW3 leg for their NW3-Elite title, both also earning another 1st place overall!
 In 2023 Tammy and her dog Ziggy earned their Elite Champion title and are now competing at the Summit Level.

-Catch took a several tries to pass his birch ORT due to is environmental issues, but then he hit is stride and passed his NW1, NW2 and several EST’s on the first try.
+Catch took a several tries to pass his birch ORT due to his environmental issues, but then he hit his stride and passed his NW1, NW2 and several EST’s on the first try.
 He’s not as fast and flashy as some dogs, but he is very methodical and consistent.
 He is now competing in NW3’s and enjoying the game.
 Catch has taught Tammy a lot about dog behavior especially patience and has a been instrumental in making her a better instructor.

 Meet Jessica Vallely, Volunteer Coordinator, Marketing Guru and Event Organizer